Andell4301/FAQ/war-quests-events-scripts-faq.md

 ![image](https://user-images.githubusercontent.com/56235026/138547444-9b1d89eb-bd0d-4bd3-900e-afcd36ab1b2f.png)

 Once you have enabled planner mode, you have several options.
 You can utilize the **Quick Toggles** in order to instantly select or deselect all items, and you can also filter out commonly excluded items from the calculated totals, such as gems, monuments, or pieces.
 In addition to the Quick Toggles, you can also individually select items that you want.
-The two rightmost columns for each item are **Limit** and **Target**. **Limit** refers to the maximum amount of an item that can be purchased, while **Target** allows you to indicate how many of that item you wish to purchase.
-For each item you set with **Target**, the total cost of that item is added to the cost bar above the shop.
-In the image below, you will see that two "Purely Bloom" craft essences which cost 100 Vacuum Tubes each have been selected via the **Target** column, and the total cost of 300 Vacuum Tubes is represented in the cost bar.
+The two rightmost columns for each item are **Limit** and **Target**.
+Limit refers to the maximum amount of an item that can be purchased, while Target allows you to indicate how many of that item you wish to purchase.
+For each item you set with Target, the total cost of that item is added to the cost bar above the shop.
+In the image below, you will see that two "Purely Bloom" craft essences which cost 150 Vacuum Tubes each have been selected via the Target column, and the total cost of 300 Vacuum Tubes is represented in the cost bar.

 ![image](https://user-images.githubusercontent.com/56235026/138547566-16444839-a034-49cd-9c27-742b61cdc28f.png)